Mainz: Economy

+Mainz is one of the top three 'European Rising Innovative Cities 2022' and was awarded second place in the 'European Rising Innovative City 2022' category.
+In the Future Map 2025, published by Handelsblatt, the city of Mainz was ranked seventh out of 400 German districts and independent cities, making it one of the places with 'high future opportunities'.

 Wine centre

-Mainz has been a wine-growing region since Roman times and is one of the centres of the German wine industry.
+Mainz is documented to be a wine-growing region since bishop Boniface acquired a vineyard bordering the city wall and further vine plantations in Bretzenheim in 752 and is one of the centres of the German wine industry.
 Since 2008, the city is a member of the Great Wine Capitals Global Network (GWC), an association of well-known wineculture-cities of the world.
 Many wine traders work in the city.
 The sparkling wine producer Kupferberg produced in Mainz-Hechtsheim and Henkell – now located on the other side of the river Rhine – were once founded in Mainz.
 The famous Blue Nun, one of the first branded wines, was marketed by the Sichel family.
 The Haus des Deutschen Weines (House of German Wine), is located in the city.
 The Mainzer Weinmarkt (wine market) is one of the great wine fairs in Germany.

 Other industries

-The Schott AG, one of the world's largest glass manufactures, as well as the Werner & Mertz, a large chemical factory, are based in Mainz.
+The Schott AG, one of the world's largest glass manufacturers, as well as the Werner & Mertz, a large chemical factory, are based in Mainz.
 Other companies such as IBM, QUINN Plastics, or Novo Nordisk have their German administration in Mainz as well.
 BioNTech, a biotechnology company developing immunotherapies including a vaccine against coronavirus disease 2019 (COVID-19) was founded in 2008 in Mainz by scientists Uğur Şahin, and Özlem Türeci, with the Austrian oncologist Christoph Huber.

 Johann-Joseph Krug, founder of France's famous Krug champagne house in 1843, was born in Mainz in 1800.